FlailoftheLord/MonsterApocalypseRevamped/README.md

 # Dependencies
   All of these are optional, and MonsterApocalypse will work without them.

-  Note: this works for spigot v1.14.2 ONLY, unless otherwise specified
+  Note: this works for spigot v1.14.1+ unless otherwise specified

    WorldGuard can be used to define custom flags for regions, either denying or allowing block breaking and building. use the flags **monsterapocalypse-destroy** and **monsterapocalypse-build** if you have WorldGuard installed.